kubeshop/testkube/docs/executor-custom.md

 # Creating your own Executor

-Executors are programs which are encanpsulated in docker containers.
+Executors are programs which are encapsulated in docker containers.

 Only one restriction is that they need to implement communication interface: